Black Lines: Release

 Florian Mihr.
 On July 30, "Keep in Mind, Transmogrification Is a New Technology" was made available for streaming.
 A video for the song features an artist re-creating the album's cover art.
 A day later, it was released as a single.
 On August 28, a music video was released for "One of Them Will Destroy the Other", directed by Caleb Mallery.
 On October 1, "Letting Go" was made available for streaming, and was released as single a day later.
 Black Lines was released on October 9 through Fearless.
 In October and November, the band is set to headline the 2015 edition of the Alternative Press tour, with support from Real Friends, As It Is, and This Wild Life.

 In January and February 2016, the band went on a tour of Europe and the UK, with support from the Maine, Have Mercy and Beautiful Bodies.
 In March and April, the band went on a co-headlining US tour with the Maine with support from Better Off and the Technicolours.
 On March 29, a music video was released for "Letting Go".
 In May, the group performed at Slam Dunk Festival in the UK.
 Before embarking on the 2016 Warped Tour, a music video was released for "Let's Be Honest" on June 24, directed by Dan Fusselman.
 In July, the group appeared at the Alternative Press Music Awards.

 Reception

-The album charted at number 21 on the U.S. Billboard 200 chart and at number 32 in Australia.
 Sam Law of Kerrang! wrote the album highlighted the band's "absolute best bits", specifically mentioning "Hollow", "Underneath the Tide" and "All on Me".
 Law pondered about "hit singles" before concluding the group does not need "them when your record's as good as this throughout."
 Writing for Rock Sound, Mischa Pearlman wrote the band showed off "their versatility [...] to varying degrees of success."
 In some songs, such as "One of Them Will Destroy the Other" and "Keep in Mind, Transmogrification Is a New Technology", the group "cruise[d] comfortably [...] in full-on emo-pop mode."
 In others, namely "Hollow" and "All on Me", the band are "far more interesting and exciting."
 Overall, Pearlman closed with mention this "all makes for an ultimately uneven and unfocused journey, but one still worth investigating".